 Do the same thing just before taking off on an airplane.
 Placing a pacifier in your baby’s mouth may help him or her naturally stop ear popping by moving their mouth appropriately.
 Breastfeeding or supplementing with a bottle may have the same effect.
 (Click here for tips on flying with breast milk.)

 2. Include a change of clothes for both mom and baby in your carry-on.
+You never know when you will have a diaper blow-out or baby will spit up.
 It is better to be safe than sorry.
 (Don’t forget extra diapers!)

 3. Make sure your baby’s diaper is changed right before getting on an airplane, or setting out on your road trip.
 Public restrooms and airplane bathrooms are can be tiny and not so sanitary.
-It is better safe than sorry.
+Again…better safe than sorry.

-7. Ask the flight attendant for help if you are flying alone.
+7. Ask the flight attendant for help if you are flying alone by plane.
 They are usually happy to assist you or hold your baby if you need to use the restroom or find baby’s things from a overhead bag or get you what you need.
 Don’t be afraid to ask.

 8. Utilize a good baby carrier or sling.
 These keep baby close and safe and your hands free both on the plan or in the airport.
 (They even double as a good nursing cover for discreet breastfeeding!)

 9. Don’t substitute with formula!
 Breast milk is the most convenient, always ready, naturally sterile and safest way to feed your little one!
 It also contains immunity factors to help your baby fight germs that are often in the airport or in the stale air of the plane.